 Obviously, you can also take a bus from Singapore.
 Golden Mile, Singapore Flyer, Lavender are the more well known departure points.
 There's also a shuttle that departs from Newton, though it's not quite as comfy, albeit cheaper.

 Ferry to Tioman

 Booked your accommodation in Tioman, but not yet your ferry tickets?
 Then it's good to know that it's the ferry to Tioman that tends to be the bottle-neck to the island.
 Typically, there are more than enough rooms available on Tioman, even during school and public holidays.
 However, it's the lack of adequate ferry seats that may prevent travelers from getting to their room.

 The main cause of this is the shallow Mersing river mouth, Tioman's ferry point of departure.
 In practice, the ferry can only sail during the high water mark.
 So make sure you book your ferry tickets

 well in advance.

-Last pointer: Tioman's busy season is from March to October, with July - September being absolute peak.
-December to february are monsoon season, which tends to be a wet and blustery time of year.
+Last pointer: Tioman's busy season is from July - August, with July/August being absolute peak season.
+December to February are monsoon season, which tends to be a wet and blustery time of year.